Solat-Ali/internet-disconnection-angular-demo/README.md

 # Network Status Check Demo

-This is a simple Angular application which demonstrates real-time network status check.
+This is a simple Angular application which demonstrates real-time network status check using RxJS.

 ## How To Test:
 Just open the network tab, go to Network -> Throttling and toggle between "Offline" and "Online" options to see the output.